-The Department of Veterans Affairs (VA), in conjunction with the Department of Labor (DOL), are working to begin the VRAP program on July 1st of this year.
+The Department of Veterans Affairs (VA), in conjunction with the Department of Labor (DOL), are working to begin the VRAP program.
 Veterans who are unemployed, as well as meeting the age requirement, might be eligible for VRAP.
 The program is one meant to assist veterans who are unemployed to obtain the skills they need in order to obtain a job that is in high demand.
 The DOL defines, 'unemployed,' as, 'People who are jobless, looking for jobs, and available for work.'
 After completing the VRAP program, the DOL will also offer veterans assistance with employment.
 The VRAP program offers up to a year's worth of training assistance to veterans who are:

 - Between the ages of 35 and 60